redbackup/prototype/README.md

 - redbackup-client-cli
 - redbackup-node-cli

-You can place the binary where every you want but we recommend to place them in `/usr/local/bin`.
-Dont forget to make them executable.
+You can place the binary where you want but we recommend to place them in `/usr/local/bin`.
+Don't forget to make them executable.

 ```bash
 cp redbackup-client-cli /usr/local/bin